 Approximately 52 miles with 5,200 feet of climbing

 Breakfast | Social Hour | Dinner

-It’s sadly time to bid farewell today.
+It’s sadly time to bid farewell today as your Tuscany cycling trip comes to a close.
 Get up bright and early this morning to make the most of the stunning light and watch a bright new day unfurl over the classic Tuscan countryside.
 Or linger awhile over a hot cappuccino and enjoy a more leisurely paced morning in the hotel.
 However you say goodbye to Tuscany, you’re sure to take a little of this destination with you.

 San Quirico to Bagno Vignoni Loop

 Approximately 17 miles with 1,200 feet of climbing

 Every moment of our Trek Travel Tuscany bike tour has more than you could have ever dreamed.
 More romance.
 More scenery.
 More choice.
 It's the little additions to every Trek Travel cycling vacation that make it truly special.
 And that's how we help you create more memories.

 It isn’t the cycling vacation of a lifetime unless you have the industry’s best bike to match.
 In 2019, we upgraded our fleet to feature the award-winning Domane SL 7 with Shimano Ultegra Disc brakes.
 Because when you combine the lightweight stability and comfort of the Domane with the superior safety and stopping power of disc brakes, you get a match made in cycling heaven.
 And the best part?
 It’s included in the trip price.
 Ride confidently, comfortably and longer in the most beautiful destinations around the world with the new Domane SL 7.
 Learn More